 Bundling and sharing knowledge across different disciplines as well as to a broader public is central to our mission as an academically-rooted competence center.

 STaR related research areas – economic, environmental and social sustainability, or the so-called Grand Societal Challenges – require interdisciplinary collaboration.
 They also carry the responsibility of informing and forming public opinion.
-This site provides space for both:
+Correspondigly, this site provides space for:

-Knowledge exchange among thought leaders at and beyond WU, and
+Knowledge exchange among thought leaders at and beyond WU

-Dissemination of the knowledge and experience of STaR intellectual community to the broader public
+Dissemination of research findings by STaR WU Faculty affiliates to the broader public

 STaR would like to draw your attention to the workshop “Veganism, feminism and protein transformation” organized by STaR WU members Regine Bendl and Giuseppe Delmestri (WU Vienna Department of Management) with the participation of animal activist and author Marin Balluch and Danube Soya General Secretary Ursula Bittner.
 The event focused on the stigmatization of citizens endorsing a vegan belief and those promoting feminism, and how the two are intertwined.
 The panelists also discussed how the promotion of plant-based proteins in diets could contribute to solving pressing social, environmental and ethical challenges like the climate crisis.
 The video of the event is now available online (in German).